Walk By The Spirit To Overcome Sin

 “ I do not understand what I do.
 For what I want to do I do not do, but what I hate I do.”

 “but I see in my members another law waging war against the law of my mind and making me captive to the law of sin that dwells in my members.”
-(Romans 7:23, my emphasis added).
+(Romans 7:23)

-“You, however, are not in the realm of the flesh but are in the realm of the Spirit…” (See Romans 8:9, my emphasis added)
+“You, however, are not in the realm of the flesh but are in the realm of the Spirit…” (see Romans 8:9)

 Do you see that?
 Do you see that sin is an it?
-Do you see that it is an entity in itself?
+Do you see it’s an entity in itself?
 It is crouching, ready to pounce.
 And do you also see what we must do?…RULE OVER IT!
-How do we rule over it since it is a part of our physical being, like a tumor in our bodies which won’t go away while we are still alive?
+How do we rule over it since it’s a part of our physical being, like a tumor in our bodies which won’t go away while we are still alive?

-First, we must accept Christ as our Savior so we can receive our new spirits (see Romans 6:6, 2 Corinthians 5:17, Galatians 2:20); afterwards, we must walk by our perfect, sin-free spirits.
+First, we must accept Christ as our Savior so we can receive our new sinless spirits (see Romans 6:6,7, 2 Corinthians 5:17, Galatians 2:20).
+Afterwards, we must walk by our perfect, sin-free spirits.
 Our focus shouldn’t be on continually knocking off the barnacle of sin.
 Rather than that, we should keep our minds set on simply being ourselves.
 Remember, we’re of the Spirit not of the flesh.
 We’ve been transferred out of Adam and into Christ!
 (See 1 Corinthians 15:22, Romans 5:12,17).

 Christ in us has defeated the power of sin as well as death which comes from sin (see Romans 6:23, 1 Corinthians 15:55-57).
 So now all we have to do is be our true selves–a branch connected to Jesus who is the vine!
 (See John 15:5).
-This is the only way to overcome the sin in our physical members!
-After listing off what our lives will look like as we choose to walk by our flesh, or by the Spirit of Christ in us, Paul tells the Galatians:
+Being ourselves as saints is the only way to overcome the sin in our physical members!
+After listing off what our lives will look like as we choose to walk by the flesh or by the Spirit of Christ in us, Paul tells the Galatians:

 “So I say, walk by the Spirit, and you will not gratify the desires of the flesh.”
-(Galatians 5:16, my emphasis added)
+(Galatians 5:16)

 As you can see, our focus shouldn’t be on constantly battling sin.
-Instead, our focus should be on being who we really are inside: Children of God!
-(See John 1:12).
+Instead, our focus should be on being who we truly are inside: children of God!
+(See John 1:12, 1 John 3:1).

 A prayer for you: Good morning Lord!
 What a beautiful day you’ve given me!
 I want to thank you for the sound of singing, excited birds outside my window!
-How wonderful it is to hear their enthusiasm for this brand new day.
+How wonderful it is to hear their enthusiasm for this brand new day!
 Give me that same enthusiasm to spread your good news as I walk out my identity today.
 Right now, I lift up all who are reading this, directly to you.
 For those who have been lied to about what Jesus has done for them in their spirits–which is make them brand new–I ask that you renew their minds with your grace.
 Help them to focus on their spiritual perfection so they will be able to overcome the sin of this world and be their true selves!
 Heaven-ready and spotless!
 In Jesus’ name I pray, amen.